A complete list of Hope's missions (local & trips)

 Night To Shine

 Night to Shine is a prom held annually for people (ages 14+) with special needs.
-The goal of the evening is to celebrate our honored guests with corsages/boutonnieres, crowns, a red carpet walk, professional photos, photo booth, karaoke, limo rides, appetizers, a DJ and dance floor.
-The 2022 prom has been postponed due to the pandemic, although an online “virtual prom” experience is available for our guests.
-We are already making plans for an in-person prom in 2023, though.
-Volunteers will be needed to help with a myriad of fun tasks, and registration will begin in December 2022.
-Contact Bonnie Petersilge at to help.
+The goal of the evening is to celebrate our honored guests with corsages/boutonnieres, crowns, a red carpet walk, professional photos, a photo booth, karaoke, limo rides, appetizers, a DJ, and a dance floor.
+The date for this year's prom is February 9, 2024 Volunteers will be needed to help with a myriad of fun tasks.
+Contact Bonnie Petersilge & Paula Reeves for more information.
 If you can’t volunteer, but would like to donate, please mark your donation “Night to Shine.”

 The New Testament Gospels are filled with stories of Jesus bringing God’s healing touch to people in need.
-Here at Hope, Touched By Hope is a free medical clinic held annually in the fall.
+Here at Hope, Touched By Hope is a free medical/dental clinic held annually in the fall.
 The primary purpose of this ministry is to meet human needs in Christ’s name.
-This is done by providing a wide range of services which strive to meet the medical, physical, and spiritual needs of the guests.
+This is done by providing a wide range of services that strive to meet the physical and spiritual needs of the guests.
 Services range from medical, dental, and optical care to free food.
 All services are provided free of charge.
 Volunteers are gathered from Hope Lutheran Church and the community to provide services for our guests.
-The next event is November 5, 2022.
-Volunteer registration will begin in the early fall of 2022.
-If you'd like to get involved or have questions, contact leader Diane Copeland at
+The leadership team for Touched By Hope is considering new models for this ministry after a small number of guests in November 2022.
+Watch the bulletin and newsletters for information regarding 2023 Touched By Hope plans.